Nevada Military and Veterans Benefits

 Nevada National Guard Medical Coverage for Injury, Illness and Death Benefits covered under Workers’ Compensation Laws during State Active Duty: In all cases in which any member of the militia of the State is wounded, injured, disabled or killed while in the line of duty in the service of the State, the member or the dependents of the member are entitled to receive compensation from the State of Nevada

-Who is eligible for Medical Coverage for Injury, Illness and Death Benefits covered under Workers’ Compensation Laws during State Active Duty: National Guard Service member on state active duty. ( NRS 412.142 )
+Who is eligible for Medical Coverage for Injury, Illness and Death Benefits covered under Workers’ Compensation Laws during State Active Duty: National Guard Service member on state active duty is eligible for compensation under workers’ compensation laws. ( NRS 412.142 )

 U.S. Department of Veterans Affairs Life Insurance: The U.S. Department of Veterans Affairs (VA) provides valuable life insurance benefits to Veterans, Active and Reserve Component Service members and their Families to provide financial security given the extraordinary risks involved in military Service.
 The VA provides the following life insurance benefit programs: